PFAS and Foam on Waterways

 Foams can develop in surface waters due to natural processes, chemical discharges (pollution) or a combination of both.
 In both cases, the color can vary from white to brown.

-Natural foams develop when plants or other naturally occurring materials break down and water becomes enriched with nutrients.
+Natural foams develop when plants or other naturally occurring materials break down, and water becomes enriched with nutrients and then mixes with the air.
 Natural foam may appear white at first but will usually turn a tan to brownish color as it travels downstream and accumulates particulate matter and debris.

 Synthetic foams can also develop as the result of water pollution.
-Spills, discharges or runoff that is contaminated with cleaning agents, nutrients, PFAS-containing firefighting foam, de-icing solution or other chemical contaminants can contribute to foaming events that are non-natural in origin.
+Spills, discharges or runoff that is contaminated with cleaning agents, nutrients, firefighting foam that contains per- and polyfluoroalkyl substances (PFAS), de-icing solution or other chemical contaminants can contribute to foaming events that are non-natural in origin.

 Sometimes, both natural processes and pollution contribute to the formation of foam.
 Without a comprehensive understanding of the local environment, it is difficult to determine if any specific surface water foam event is a result of natural conditions, chemical pollution or both.